giedrius200/Credit-card-fraud-detection-app/README.md

 - Add Streamlit web version
 - Include model saving/loading and dataset preprocessing tools
 - Enhance visual theme and metric dashboards

----

-⭐ *If you found this project useful, consider starring the repo or sharing feedback!*